Tentacle Erotica

 - 05Katsushika Hokusai — WikipediaIdentifies Hokusai as the ukiyo-e master who created the canonical 1814 design.

-- 06Toshio Maeda — WikipediaMaeda's role in originating the modern shokushu genre by substituting tentacles for the phallus, with his quoted explanation.
+- 06Toshio Maeda — WikipediaMaeda's role in originating the modern shokushu genre by substituting tentacles for the phallus, his quoted explanation, and his first use of tentacles in the 1976 short SEX Tearing in Special Young Comic.

 - 07Urotsukidōji — WikipediaSerialization 1985-1986 and OVA adaptation from 1987 as the foundational animated tentacle-erotica work.

-- 08Article 175 of the Penal Code of Japan — WikipediaJapanese obscenity law restricting genital depiction, the censorship context that motivated the tentacle workaround.
+- 08Pornography in Japan (Article 175 obscenity law) — WikipediaJapanese obscenity law restricting genital depiction, the censorship context that motivated the tentacle workaround.